gridai/grid-docs/platform/upgrades/adding-custom-cloud-credentials.md

 ### Trade-offs

 * Experiments may start slower.
-Experiment execution speed is unaffected
+Experiment execution speed is unaffected.
-* Session start/pause/resume time is unaffected in both modes
+* Session start/pause/resume time is unaffected in both modes.
-* Tensorboard may start slower
+* Tensorboard may start slower.
+* Datastores may take longer to be optimized.
-* There's higher, small but non-neglible risk of cluster malfunction
+* There's higher, small but non-neglible risk of cluster malfunction.
-* Experiment logs are optimized for smaller query volumes compared to default mode
+* Experiment logs are optimized for smaller query volumes compared to default mode.
-* Maximum concurrent experiment/session count is smaller
+* Maximum concurrent experiment/session count is smaller.

 By the way, you can also overprovision certaion instance types that experiments & sessions start even faster for those instances: